 Sage Calder Hahn grew up in rural Northwest Connecticut and currently lives in Boston.
 She recently graduated with a Bachelor’s Degree from Brandeis University in Creative Writing and English, and currently works as a sex-educator in Brookline.
 Her writing has either been featured in or is forthcoming from Open Letters Monthly and Tinderbox Poetry Journal.

-Emily Cinquemani is a recent graduate of the MFA program at the University of North Carolina at Greensboro, where she worked as a Poetry Editor for the Greensboro Review.
+Emily Cinquemani is a graduate of the MFA program at the University of North Carolina at Greensboro, where she worked as a Poetry Editor for the Greensboro Review.
 Her poetry has recently appeared in Meridian and Gravel.

 Lisa Favicchia is a PhD candidate in the Creative Writing program at the University of Kansas.
 Her work has appeared in or is forthcoming from Midwestern Gothic, Glass: A Journal of Poetry, Hobart, Inscape Journal, Switchback, and Peregrine Journal, among others.